Working with the server API

 If an OAuth application requires both read and write access to a certain parameter, then you can specify a general permission <permission> instead of specifying <permission>:read and <permission>:write permissions, if it is available.
 For example, you don't need to click both users:read and users:write checkboxes to allow an application to read and edit TrueConf Server user accounts.
 Instead, you can select only the users checkbox.

-# Creating new OAuth 2.0 application
+Form for creating a new OAuth 2.0 application

 To add an OAuth 2.0 application:

-1. Click the Create a new application button.
+1. Click Create a new application.

 2. Enter its identifier in the Name field.
 It is only displayed in the application list.